ryan-brocco/fortunatemaps.herokuapp.com-scrape/Dump of HTTP 200 responses for FM map URLs/README for dump files.md

 # Dump of HTTP 200 responses for FM map URLs
 The files contained in this directory is the raw output from HTML web scrape (one GET HTTP request per http://fortunatemaps.herokuapp.com/map/<#####>) of TagPro map host fortunatemaps.herokuapp.com.
-At the time of the this web scrape, the latest listed map ID was 88850.
+By the time this web scrape ended (2025-03-03 12 PM), the latest listed map ID was 88850.
 Scroll to the bottom for an example item (1 of the 88850 responses) contained within the txt file.
 <br>
 https://fortunatemaps.herokuapp.com/map/1
 <br>